rodolv-commons/jobsHammer/README.md

 * `git clone https://github.com/rodolv1979/jobsHammer.git`
 * `cd jobs-hammer`
 * install all the project dependencies with `npm install`
-* start the development server with `ng serve`.
-Navigate to `http://localhost:4200/`.
+* start the development server with `ng serve` and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.